Joining the Amazon brand registry is more important today than it has ever been before.

 - Terms/Conditions – Feel free to use verbiage from my terms and conditions

 In the event that someone randomly finds your site online and wants to make a purchase, you can prevent people from checking out by setting your in-stock quantities of your products to 0.
+Or you can point people directly to Amazon.

 Remember, the purpose of this tutorial is to put up a quick and dirty brand page to get accepted into Amazon’s brand registry.